The Storm Ahead

 Presentations on Climate Change

-- Planned relocations, disasters and climate change: consolidating good practices and preparing for the future.
-Background document, San Remo consultation, 12-14 March 2014
+- Planned relocations, disasters and climate change: consolidating good practices and preparing for the future - Background document.
+San Remo consultation, Italy, 12-14 March 2014

 - Challenges relating to climate change induced displacement.
 Remarks by Mr José Riera, International Conference "Millions of People without Protection: Climate Change Induced Displacement in Developing Countries" Berlin, 29 January 2013